MetaServeX/metavice-core/README.md

 Features
 ---------------------
-- Decentralized & multi-chain services
+- Decentralized & multi-chain services:
 A multi-chain ecosystem consisting of dSV apps deployed across multiple blockchains, as well as bridges between those apps to allow for the seamless flow of liquidity & dSVs across isolated services.

-- Universal Basic Income (UBI)
+- Universal Basic Income (UBI):
 Subsidize funding reserve for UBI through ServeDAO which makes decisions on token distributions to millions of users.

-- Liquidity farming & staking
+- Liquidity farming & staking:
 Incentive to liquidity providers and stakers to deposit their assets into the network.
 Anyone can farm and stake SERVE when they interact with the platform.

-- Trading platform
+- Trading platform:
 One International marketplace that combines online store and services around the world.
 Buy any goods or services with our tokens.

 Info